ibraheemhttps/vortextech-cybersec-week1/README.md

 How to view it

 No setup or code execution required — this was a research and documentation task, not a coding one.
-Just open OWASP_Top10_Week1_Research.md directly on GitHub, or in any Markdown viewer / text editor.
+Just open vortextech-cybersec-week 1.pdf directly on GitHub, or in any Markdown viewer / text editor.

 Reference